The future of car ownership

 However, these cars still only account for a fraction of the overall market.
 If the UK is to achieve its electrification ambitions, a world-class package of incentives and infrastructure is needed.”

-Dan Hutson, Compare the Market’s head of motor insurance, said three key issues stand in the way of the mass adoption of electric vehicles.
-He explained: “Firstly, there’s the lack of infrastructure, i.e. where am I going to charge my car?
+Julie Daniels, motor insurance expert at Comparethemarket, said three key issues stand in the way of the mass adoption of electric vehicles.
+She explained: “Firstly, there’s the lack of infrastructure, i.e. where am I going to charge my car?
 Linked to that is range anxiety, i.e. am I going to run out of power on a longer trip?
 Finally, there’s cost, i.e. an electric car is typically more expensive that its traditional fuel counterpart.”

 Most popular plug-in hybrid and electric cars on the road in the UK (Department for Transport data, referenced here):